Ukrainian Canadian Congress: UCC

 The final and conclusive impetus for unity came in 1940 from the National War Services of Canada which was anxious that young Ukrainians enlist in military services.

 Originally known as the Ukrainian Canadian Committee (by which it was known until 1989), it was established as a result of the efforts of the Ukrainian Canadian community in November 1940.
 The main reason that UCC was formed was to have an umbrella organization which could speak for all Ukrainian Canadians and co-ordinate their common goals.

 The first congress of Ukrainian Canadians occurred June 22–24, 1943.
 This was attended by over 600 Ukrainian Canadians.
 The slogan of this congress was "Victory and Freedom".

 In 1952 to combat Soviet propaganda, radio services such as the Voice of America and Radio Canada International Ukrainian-language service, broke through the information blockade and broadcast into the Soviet Union.
 This was achieved in no small part due to the hard work of the UCC and the Ukrainian Congressional Committee of America.

 By 1959, during the sixth Congress of Ukrainian Canadians 25 organizations comprised the membership of the UCC.
 Resolutions were approved dealing with financial, organizational, social, educational, cultural and political issues as well as student and women's activities, all aimed at strengthening the community and the UCC.

+In 2007, the Toronto branch of the Ukrainian Canadian Congress awarded 173 former members of Carpathian Sich, Ukrainian Insurgent Army (UPA), Ukrainian National Army, Canadian Armed Forces and the British Army the Medal of Merit for their sacrifice.

 In August 2022, Russia designated the Ukrainian Canadian Congress as an "undesirable organization".

+Since fall 2022, after the passing of Resolution of the XXVII Triennial Congress of Ukrainian Canadians, the Ukrainian Canadian Congress has been awarding the Ukrainian Canadian Sacrifice Medal to Canadian citizens who have been killed or wounded while serving in the Armed Forces of Ukraine.